michaelmacraild/michaelmacraild/README.md

 - 👋 Hi, I’m @mmacraild (Michael MacRaild).
-I am a PhD student at the University of Leeds and I am part of CISTIB (Centre for Computational Imaging and Simulation Technologies in Biomedicine).
+I am a PhD student at the University of Leeds and I am part of the Centre for Doctoral Training in Fluid Dynamics (https://fluid-dynamics.leeds.ac.uk/) and CISTIB (http://www.cistib.org/).
 - 👀 I’m interested in modelling & simulation, mathematics, physics, deep learning, in-silico trials, ...
-- 🌱 I’m currently learning deep learning methods
-- 💞️ I’m looking to collaborate on ...
 - 📫 Contact me via email at scmm@leeds.ac.uk

 <!---